samueljohnbarr/Skipper/README.md

 By: Samuel Barr & Eli McGalliard

 ## Design and Sensors
-This robot was built to be lightweight and smaller than most with numberous sensors to help it figure out its enviornment.
+This robot was built to be lightweight and smaller than most with numerous sensors to help it figure out its enviornment.
 Sensors include:
  - Six  (6) line tracking sensors
  - One (1) Ultrasonic sensor